 I’m in the child-free camp.
 I’ve never been inclined toward motherhood.
 For most of my adult life, parenthood wasn’t something I gave much thought to.
 I was too busy building my career, traveling, and enjoying time with friends to consider it.

-During my thirties, I had a few moments of pause and longing, but now that I’m in my forties, I’m 100% secure in my child-free position.
+I had a few moments of pause and longing, especially in my late thirties, but now that I’m in my forties, I’m 100% secure in my child-free position.

 Childfree Due to Circumstances

-Some people opt out of parenthood, not because of a lack of desire but because they take a realistic approach to their ability to parent.
+Some people opt out of parenthood, not because they don’t want kids, but because they take a realistic approach to their ability to parent.

 Amanda Kay, owner of the career-focused website My Life I Guess, falls into this group.
 “I always thought I would have kids, but my financial struggles made it an unrealistic goal,” Kay said.